 Using antler points (i.e., 4-points on one antler) as a restriction has been unsuccessful in significantly improving buck age structure because there is a poor relationship between age and number of points, and many young mule deer bucks would meet a restriction based on minimum number of points.
 Data collected from mule deer and white-tailed deer indicate that the average antler spread increases as bucks mature.
 In addition, the current white-tailed deer antler restriction that exists within 117 counties has proven to be highly successful in creating a more balanced age structure and shifting harvest to older aged bucks.
 Unlike the white-tailed deer antler restriction, which has an inside spread measurement criterion, the experimental mule deer antler restriction will use an outside spread measurement.
-The logic behind using the outside spread is that this average measurement in mature bucks is very close to the distance between ear tips when a buck is standing in the alert position (average inside spread is several inches less than the distance between ear tips) and is the easiest guide to allow accurate field judging by hunters.
+The logic behind using the outside spread is that this measurement in mature bucks is very close to the distance between ear tips when a buck is standing in the alert position and is the easiest guide to allow accurate field judging by hunters.
+In contrast, the average inside spread is several inches less than the distance between ear tips, which would make it more difficult to judge in the field.
+In contrast, the average inside spread is several inches less than the distance between ear tips, which would make it more difficult to judge in the field.
 More importantly, data collected by TPWD shows that using the main beam outside spread should achieve the goal of protecting younger mule deer bucks.

 What is the restriction, and how will hunters be able to field judge bucks that are legal for harvest?